edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 <uses-sdk android:minSdkVersion="24" android:targetSdkVersion="29"/>
 ```

 In [the table here](https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels) we see that API level 24 (the minimum level) corresponds to Android 7.0, and level 29 (the target level) to Android 10.
-So, this information will allow us to figure out the required emulated environment to to run any Android app in the future.
+So, this information will allow us to figure out the required emulated environment to to run this app in the future.

 [uses-library](https://developer.android.com/guide/topics/manifest/uses-library-element) element - external dependency: